-In his travels he has also explored the Roskilde Viking Museum outside Copenhagen.
-Cycled down the west coast of Denmark, along Scotland’s Outer Hebrides to The Stones of Callanish, and up the west coast of Newfoundland to L’Anse aux Meadows.
-He has also explored the Ottawa River by bike, cycling and camping up the Quebec side, and down the Ontario side between Ottawa and Pembroke.
+In his travels he has visited the Roskilde Viking Museum outside Copenhagen.
+Cycled the west coast of Denmark, Scotland’s Outer Hebrides, and the west coast of Newfoundland to L’Anse aux Meadows.
+He has also explored the Ottawa River, cycling up the Quebec side, and down the Ontario side.

 A CYCLIST’S PERSPECTIVE OF VINLAND

-Donald is a published (paid) in-print and online magazine writer, and career consultant and manager of not-for-profit communications, public relations, social media and media relations.
+Donald is a published in-print and online writer, an award-winning Toronto cycling promoter and advocate, and a career strategic communications consultant and manager for not-for-profit organizations.

-University – BA: Film & Communications, McGill University, Montreal, Quebec.
+University – BA, Communications, McGill University, Montreal, Quebec.